 Scabies is an itchy skin rash caused by a tiny burrowing mite called Sarcoptes scabiei.
 Intense itching occurs in the area where the mite burrows.
 The need to scratch may be stronger at night.

-Scabies is contagious and can spread quickly through close physical contact in a family, child care group, school class, nursing home or prison.
-Because scabies is so contagious, doctors often recommend treatment for entire families or contact groups.
+Scabies is contagious and can spread quickly through close person-to-person contact in a family, child care group, school class, nursing home or prison.
+Because scabies spreads so easily, health care providers often recommend treating the entire family or any close contacts.

 - Itching, often severe and usually worse at night

-- Thin, irregular burrow tracks made up of tiny blisters or bumps on your skin
+- Thin, wavy tunnels made up of tiny blisters or bumps on the skin

 - In the armpits